-- A. RATES OF PAY: Each employee shall be paid at one of the rates in the salary range for the classification in which the employee is employed. - B. ENTRANCE SALARIES: Normally, an employee will be appointed or reinstated at the entrance rate for the class.
-If an appointing authority believes it is necessary to make an appointment or reinstatement above the entrance rate, authorization must be obtained in writing from the County Administrator or the Board Liaison Commissioner prior to the effective date of hiring. - C. SALARY INCREASES: Salary increases are not automatic and shall be based upon eligibility date and satisfactory service.
+- A. RATES OF PAY: Each employee shall be paid at one of the rates in the salary range for the classification in which the employee is employed, per the annual Board adopted Master Payroll. - B. ENTRANCE SALARIES: Normally, an employee will be appointed or reinstated at the entrance rate for the class.
+If an Appointing Authority believes it is necessary to make an appointment or reinstatement above the entrance rate, authorization must be obtained in writing from the Board of Commissioners, with the exception of the Sheriff's Office, prior to the effective date of hiring. - C. SALARY INCREASES: Salary increases are not automatic and shall be based upon eligibility date and satisfactory service.
 An employee is eligible for a step increase only so long as productive work continues.
-An employee who has served in a less than satisfactory capacity shall be given notice by the department head sixty (60) days prior to the eligibility date.
+An employee who has served in a less than satisfactory capacity shall be given notice by the Department Head sixty (60) days prior to the eligibility date.
 At the end of said sixty (60) day period, a re-evaluation shall occur.
-If the employee receives a less than satisfactory reevaluation, the employee shall not be eligible for the step increase until his/her next annual evaluation.
+If the employee receives a less than satisfactory re-evaluation, the employee shall not be eligible for the step increase until his/her next annual evaluation.

+All step increases are subject to approval within the annual budget.
 Step increases shall be based upon the following:

 - 1. New employees, including regular part-time employees, shall be eligible for advancement to the next step of the salary range after twelve (12) continuous months of satisfactory service in that class. - 2.
 Employees who have served satisfactorily for twelve (12) continuous months following an in-range salary adjustment shall be eligible for advancement to the next step of the salary range. - 3.
 Employees who are promoted or whose positions are reclassified upward are eligible on the anniversary date of such promotion or reclassification for an increase to the next higher rate in the new salary range. - 4.
-Employees who are transferred to a position with a different salary range are eligible on the anniversary date of such transfer for an increase to the next higher rate in the new salary range. - D. DEMOTION: If an employee is demoted or reclassified to a class with a lower salary range for reasons which do not reflect discredit on the employee's employment record, the employee's salary rate may remain the same unless such action would violate subsection A of this article.
-Demotion for cause shall result in a corresponding reduction in salary.
+Employees who are transferred to a position with a different salary range are eligible on the anniversary date of such transfer for an increase to the next higher rate in the new salary range.